Serious Commitment

 Channels

-Reflecting-L6P on your experiences in handle the challenge is a private matter whose results are uncertain.
-By contrast, learning resources-L6S are definitive and there will be social expectations that you develop missing skills and knowledge.
+Reflecting on your experiences-L6P while you participate is a private matter whose results are uncertain.
+By contrast, learning resources-L6S are definitive and evident to others who will expect you to develop missing skills and knowledge.
 So formal learning will have the dominant influence, which means it is placed on the right side of the Tree.

 Reflection on your handling of the challenge will make you aware of specific deficiencies and activate access to learning resources.
 Any learning process will also activate reflections on your experiences in its terms.